 Milan can give the solo adventurer looking to ‘eat’ and perhaps more warmth and satisfaction as you walk through streets that are more beautiful than the other.
-Italy’s charm comes from its street, I truly believe this, especially with each corner designed uniquely.
-The massive gothic buildings, the pastel-colored walls and the pink-red geraniums on the balcony and of course, a Fiat or a Vespa perfect for two, parked in front of a masterpiece of a door.
+Italy’s charm comes from its street, especially with each corner designed uniquely.
+The massive gothic buildings, the pastel-colored walls and the pink-red geraniums on the balcony, and of course, a Fiat or a Vespa perfect for two, parked in front of a masterpiece of a door.
 All of it is Italy and I believe it is best experienced when you have all the time in the world to walk at your leisure and at your own pace, taking in each element of the city.
-We’ve noted some brilliant suggestions for a solo traveler in Milan.
-This includes experiencing the sights, the sounds, the flavors and the essence of splendid Milan.
+After all, there are plenty of business hotels and Airbnb plus homes for your accommodation needs at the end of the day.
+Experience the sights, the sounds, the flavors, and the essence of splendid Milan.
 Check out, below, our list of the best things to do alone, in Milan, Italy.

 1. Admire the architecture of Duomo of Milan